Umami Pot

 Step 2

-Place a sieve over a bowl, add the rice, and rinse it with water (not included in the recipe).
-Rinse the rice several times, changing the water each time.
+Place a sieve over a bowl, add rice, and rinse it with water.
+Repeat this process several times, changing the water each time.

 Step 3

-Soak the rinsed rice in water (amount indicated in the recipe) in a pot for at least 30 minutes.
+Soak the rinsed rice in water (as specified in the ingredient list) in a pot for at least 30 minutes.

 Step 4

-Add A (sake, mirin, salt) to the pot and stir.
+Add seasonings (sake, mirin, and salt) to the pot and mix.

 Step 5

 Cover the pot and bring it to a boil.
-Once it comes to a boil, reduce the heat to low and continue cooking for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).
+Once boiling, reduce the heat to low and cook for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).

 Step 6